-The Company's external auditor is SizweNtsalubaGobodo Grant Thornton Inc. The fee paid to the auditor for the year under review is disclosed in note 13 to the annual financial statements.
+The Company's external auditor is SizweNtsalubaGobodo Grant Thornton Inc. The fee paid to the auditor for the year under review is disclosed in note 12 to the annual financial statements.

-The committee satisfied itself through enquiry that the external auditor is independent, as defined by the Companies Act and as per the standards stipulated by the auditing profession.
+The Committee satisfied itself through enquiry that the external auditor is independent, as defined by the Companies Act and as per the standards stipulated by the auditing profession.
 Requisite assurance was sought and provided by the Companies Act that internal governance processes within the firm support and demonstrate the claim to independence.

-The audit, risk and compliance committee agreed to the terms of the engagement.
+The Committee agreed to the terms of the engagement.
 The audit fee for the external audit has been considered and approved, taking into consideration such factors as the timing of the audit, the extent of the work required and the scope.